2024Pekala/Alexander-Pekala/_posts/2021-02-12-Review-one.md

 ![Project Picture](https://2024Pekala.github.io/Alexander-Pekala/images/HomeScreenMGG.png)

 **Summary:** _Mapping the Gay Guides_ is a Digital Humanities project which displays the findings of different locations that housed safety for the LGBTQ community in the early 1960s.
-The website follows _Bob Damron’s_ books, a gay man who frequently traveled around the united states.
+The website follows **_Bob Damron’s_** books, a gay man who traveled around the united states.
 Damron wrote these travel guides for the LGBTQ community to follow to find safe locations to gather, such as hotels, bars/clubs, and more.
 The project was directed underneath project directors Dr. Amanda Regan and Dr. Eric Gonzaba.

 The site allows for its users to navigate throughout the refinement found and mapped for queer communities.
 The technology used in this project includes geocoding, leaflet, and open street map.
 Geocoding is where an address is converted into spatial data and then returned as coordinates.
 Leaflet is used for the interactive UI.